• Skip to main content

 Serving suggestions

 I served these sweet potato burgers in a brioche bun with smashed avocado and a simple cabbage slaw made with lime juice, a little vegetable oil and seasoning (as in the photos).
-They are delicious with any coleslaw, potato wedges, simple salad, kale and avocado dip, dill pickle or sliced cucumber.
+They are delicious with any coleslaw, potato wedges, simple salad, dill pickle or sliced cucumber.

 Use your favourite burger buns (toasted or not).